Abbott Laboratories (NYSE:ABT) Releases FY 2022 Earnings Guidance

 Abbott Laboratories (NYSE:ABT – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $4.700-$ for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.830.
+The company provided earnings per share (EPS) guidance of $4.700-$ for the period, compared to the Thomson Reuters consensus estimate of $4.830.
 The company issued revenue guidance of -.

-ABT has been the topic of several recent research reports.
-Raymond James dropped their price objective on shares of Abbott Laboratories from $150.00 to $143.00 and set an outperform rating on the stock in a research note on Thursday, January 27th.
-Credit Suisse Group raised their price target on Abbott Laboratories from $138.00 to $139.00 and gave the company an outperform rating in a report on Thursday, January 27th.
-BTIG Research cut their price objective on Abbott Laboratories from $143.00 to $138.00 in a research report on Wednesday, January 26th.
-Bank of America assumed coverage on Abbott Laboratories in a report on Tuesday, March 1st.
-They issued a buy rating and a $140.00 target price for the company.
-Finally, Cowen increased their price target on shares of Abbott Laboratories from $140.00 to $150.00 in a report on Monday, January 10th.
-Three analysts have rated the stock with a hold rating, fourteen have assigned a buy rating and one has assigned a strong buy rating to the company.
-Based on data from MarketBeat, the stock has a consensus rating of Buy and a consensus price target of $139.52.
+Several brokerages recently weighed in on ABT.
+Raymond James decreased their price target on Abbott Laboratories from $143.00 to $135.00 and set an outperform rating for the company in a report on Thursday, April 21st.
+Royal Bank of Canada decreased their price target on Abbott Laboratories from $146.00 to $143.00 and set an outperform rating for the company in a report on Thursday, April 21st.
+Wells Fargo & Company lowered their price target on shares of Abbott Laboratories from $155.00 to $150.00 and set an overweight rating on the stock in a research note on Friday, April 8th.
+UBS Group increased their price target on shares of Abbott Laboratories from $138.00 to $142.00 and gave the company a buy rating in a report on Thursday, January 27th.
+Finally, Cowen upped their target price on shares of Abbott Laboratories from $140.00 to $150.00 in a research report on Monday, January 10th.
+Three analysts have rated the stock with a hold rating, thirteen have assigned a buy rating and one has assigned a strong buy rating to the stock.
+According to MarketBeat, the company currently has an average rating of Buy and a consensus price target of $138.83.

-The company also recently announced a quarterly dividend, which will be paid on Monday, May 16th.
-Shareholders of record on Friday, April 15th will be paid a $0.47 dividend.
-The ex-dividend date is Wednesday, April 13th.
-This represents a $1.88 annualized dividend and a yield of 1.57%.
-Abbott Laboratories’s payout ratio is currently 47.72%.
+The business also recently disclosed a quarterly dividend, which will be paid on Monday, May 16th.
+Investors of record on Friday, April 15th will be given a dividend of $0.47 per share.
+This represents a $1.88 dividend on an annualized basis and a yield of 1.61%.
+The ex-dividend date of this dividend is Wednesday, April 13th.
+Abbott Laboratories’s dividend payout ratio is presently 43.62%.

-Institutional investors and hedge funds have recently made changes to their positions in the business.
-Camden National Bank boosted its stake in Abbott Laboratories by 1.5% during the 4th quarter.
-Camden National Bank now owns 7,707 shares of the healthcare product maker’s stock valued at $844,000 after acquiring an additional 114 shares during the last quarter.
-Paradigm Financial Partners LLC acquired a new position in shares of Abbott Laboratories in the 4th quarter worth approximately $221,000.
-KB Financial Partners LLC acquired a new stake in shares of Abbott Laboratories during the 4th quarter valued at approximately $27,000.
-Morgan Stanley boosted its holdings in Abbott Laboratories by 4.5% in the second quarter.
-Morgan Stanley now owns 28,562,141 shares of the healthcare product maker’s stock worth $3,311,209,000 after purchasing an additional 1,233,152 shares during the period.
-Finally, Toroso Investments LLC raised its holdings in shares of Abbott Laboratories by 7.4% during the fourth quarter.
-Toroso Investments LLC now owns 41,685 shares of the healthcare product maker’s stock worth $5,867,000 after purchasing an additional 2,886 shares during the period.
-73.01% of the stock is currently owned by institutional investors.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Camden National Bank lifted its stake in shares of Abbott Laboratories by 1.5% in the 4th quarter.
+Camden National Bank now owns 7,707 shares of the healthcare product maker’s stock valued at $844,000 after purchasing an additional 114 shares in the last quarter.
+Paradigm Financial Partners LLC acquired a new position in shares of Abbott Laboratories in the 4th quarter valued at about $221,000.
+KB Financial Partners LLC acquired a new position in shares of Abbott Laboratories in the 4th quarter valued at about $27,000.
+Morgan Stanley lifted its stake in shares of Abbott Laboratories by 4.5% in the 2nd quarter.
+Morgan Stanley now owns 28,562,141 shares of the healthcare product maker’s stock valued at $3,311,209,000 after purchasing an additional 1,233,152 shares in the last quarter.
+Finally, Toroso Investments LLC lifted its stake in shares of Abbott Laboratories by 7.4% in the 4th quarter.
+Toroso Investments LLC now owns 41,685 shares of the healthcare product maker’s stock valued at $5,867,000 after purchasing an additional 2,886 shares in the last quarter.
+73.01% of the stock is currently owned by institutional investors and hedge funds.

 - Get a free copy of the StockNews.com research report on Abbott Laboratories (ABT)